twoporeguys/ui-engineering-test/README.md

 The design is not the main concern of the exercise, still the application should be good looking enough,  so that user's eyes doesn't start bleeding while using the application.

 ## Objective
-The application will make use of a websocket endpoint to list city bikes services, list the stations of one of those services with their status, available bikes and free slots.
+The application will make use of a websocket endpoint to list wikipedia projects, list the pages in a given project and show changes on pages in realtims.
-The websocket is wss://find-a-bike.herokuapp.com/.
+The websocket is wss://wiki-meta-explorer.herokuapp.com/.
+It must be possible to:
+- list the projects
-It must be possible to list the networks, to choose one to see the list of its stations, to subscribe / unsubscribe to stations changes and to reflect those changes.
+- choose one project to see the list of its pages
+- subscribe / unsubscribe to project changes (pages edition only) and to reflect those changes
-The stations should be grouped by department and city.
-Currently, he only available network in the backend is `'velib'`.
-Choosing another one should be either prevented and / or should display an explanatory message to the user.
+- view the metadata about one specific page
+- subscribe / unsubscribe to page changes

+It must be possible to browse through the projects / pages.

 ## Backend API